ZSTF/entWatch/README.md

 # entWatch

-A Counter-Strike: Source entity monitoring plugin written in Sourcemod.
+A Counter-Strike: Source entity monitoring plugin written for SourceMod (in SourcePawn).

 The focus of entWatch is to monitor special map items found in Zombie Reloaded based maps.